nvnanava/AIMS-Project/README.md

     http://localhost:5119/swagger/index.html
     ```

-8. **Azure Entra Authentication(For Devs during testing)**
+8. **Azure Entra Authentication(For production)**

-    - Use your CSUS SSO for sign in purposes, by default devs are all registered as admins.

-    - To switch to a different role stop the scripts, go to `ClaimsPrincipalExtensions.cs` to change your account to Help Desk or Supervisor.
+    - Use your MBC SSO to sign in to the application.
+Role based access is configured through Microsoft Azure Entra and users need to be added through the Azure portal before being allowed to access the application.

     - Once you sign in, you should see the page of your respective role: Help Desk, Supervisor or Admin.

-    - NOTE: Admin and Help Desk have the same UI landing page, Help Desk has lack of adding/assigning assets/editing.
+    - NOTE: Admin and Help Desk have the same UI landing page, Help Desk has READ ONLY access to the application.

 ### Final Check